compvisia/Lila/docs/README.md

 ## 💻 Contribution

-You can contribute via the Pull Requests, Issues or any GitHub contribution feature.
+Contributions are welcome via Pull Requests, Issues, or any GitHub contribution feature.

-Code must match the style of the current code in this repository.
-A coding style guide will be made available at some point.
+Please make sure that your code follows the general style used in this repository.
+A coding style guide will be provided at some point.

 ## 📜 License